Fr. William Nicholas was born in Southern California.

 The first of these classes led to the writing of a book published by Paulist Press in 2007.

-Topics of the classes he has given include:
+Topics of the series he has presented include:

 Biblical Apocalyptic Literature